ppone/docs/accounting/quickbooks-online.md

    [![QuickBooks Online Connected to Invoiced](../img/qbo-connected.png)](../img/qbo-connected.png)

 5. Next you should click **Configure** in order to configure the integration.

-Invoiced by default creates several default accounts in your G/L. You can change the account mapping as you see fit.
+### Configuring the Accounting Sync

+Now you can configure the accounting sync in order to tell Invoiced how to map the data into your general ledger.

+1. Click on **Configure** on the QuickBooks Online integration from the integrations page.

    [![QuickBooks Online Settings](../img/qbo-settings.png)](../img/qbo-settings.png)

+2. Change the account mapping and other settings.

+3. Click **Save**.

+#### Account Mapping

+Invoiced will create the following accounts in your G/L if you do not specify an account:

+- "Invoiced Account" - income account for invoices and line items
+- "Invoiced Discount" - income account for discounts
+- "Imported Invoiced Tax Code" - tax code for taxes received on Invoiced

 ## Usage